 English Language Proficiency For admission, you will need to prove good skills in the English language with one of the following certificates:

 - C1 of the Common European Framework of Reference for Languages

 - TOEFL Internet- based 95 points

-- IELTS Band 6,5 /7, Cambridge CAE, Grade C, Unicert III similar Your certificate has to be handed in for enrollment.
+- IELTS Band 7, Cambridge CAE, Grade C, Unicert III similar (check the full list on this website) Your certificate has to be handed in for enrollment.

 To warrant the timely arrival of your language certificate, do not ask TOEFL or other test providers to send it to us on their own.
 Rather, upload a scan of the certificate into the application system.
 Later, you will be asked to present the original or an attested copy.
 The requirement for this certificate may be waived if the former degree qualifying for this master’s program was taught in English or if the school education qualifying you for university entrance was in English.
 In such a case, please leave a remark in the appropriate comment field of our online application system and provide proof that the instruction indeed was in English if this is not self-evident, as for instance for studies at regular universities in the U.S.A. or in the UK.

 The portfolio should illustrate previous artistic, design, academic and professional work and achievements.
 The choice of formats is free as long as it suits the purpose.
 There is also no definite number of works to be included, although a number of 10 – 20 works has proven to suffice.
 The portfolio can be uploaded to the online application system ( for example as PDF or as a link to a website) or the portfolio can be sent in via postal service.